savonet/book/language.md

 ### Standard library

-TODO: add a word on the standard library: location, `pervasives.liq` is loaded by default and includes everything
+Although the core of Liquidsoap is written in OCaml, many of the functions of Liquidsoap are written in the Liquidsoap language itself.
+Those are defined in the `pervasives.liq` script, which is loaded by default and includes all the libraries.
+You should not be frightened to have a look at it, it is often useful to better grasp the language and learn design patterns and tricks.

 Writing scripts
 ---------------